Get our Cookbook for FREE! โ†’

 Updated on

-There’s something special about sliding a tray of swordfish steaks into the oven and pulling them out just minutes later with a golden crust and citrusy aroma.
+There’s something special about sliding a tray of swordfish steaks into the oven and pulling them out just minutes later with golden crust and citrusy aroma.
 Swordfish is hearty, almost steak-like in texture, yet still carries the lightness of the sea.
-When baked with olive oil, garlic, oregano, and a squeeze of lemon, it turns into a dish that feels both effortless and elevated.
+The magic is that you can take this meaty fish in completely different directions depending on your mood and what’s in your kitchen.

 Table of Contents

-Why You’ll Love This Baked Swordfish
+Why Youโ€™ll Love This Baked Swordfish

-• Quick and reliable – from prep to plate in about 20 minutes, making it a perfect weeknight choice.
+• Quick and reliable โ€“ from prep to plate in about 20 minutes, making it a perfect weeknight choice.

-• Meaty and satisfying – swordfish steaks hold their shape, bake evenly, and deliver a texture similar to a grilled steak.
+• Meaty and satisfying โ€“ swordfish steaks hold their shape, bake evenly, and deliver a texture similar to a grilled steak.

-• Bright Mediterranean flavor – garlic, lemon, and oregano bring out the fish’s natural sweetness without overpowering it.
+• Bright Mediterranean flavor โ€“ garlic, lemon, and oregano bring out the fishโ€™s natural sweetness without overpowering it.

-• Beginner-friendly – clear signs of doneness and forgiving texture mean less stress in the kitchen.
+• Beginner-friendly โ€“ clear signs of doneness and forgiving texture mean less stress in the kitchen.

-• Versatile at the table – pairs beautifully with simple sides like roasted vegetables, couscous, or a crisp green salad.
+• Versatile at the table โ€“ pairs beautifully with simple sides like roasted vegetables, couscous, or a crisp green salad.

-It’s the kind of recipe that makes seafood feel easy and elegant at the same time.
+Itโ€™s the kind of recipe that makes seafood feel easy and elegant at the same time.

 Ingredients for Baked Swordfish